-When a person is suffering from chronic or long-lasting depression it can begin to affect their work or school, as well as their relationships and personal life.
-While it is important to note that essential oils cannot cure depression, they can in some cases help to lift mood and manage some symptoms.
+When a person is suffering from chronic or long-lasting depression can begin to affect their work or school, as well as their relationships and personal life.
+While it is important to note that essential oils cannot cure depression, they can sometimes help lift mood and manage some symptoms.

 Common Types of Depression

 This type of depression can range from mild (where the individual can still function) to severe.
 Common symptoms include anxiety, feelings of low self-worth, trouble sleeping and eating, and poor concentration.

 How Using Essential Oils for Anxiety and Depression Work

 When using essential oils for anxiety and depression, the scent is first recognized by cells in the nose.
 These cells then send an impulse to a part of the brain known as the olfactory bulb.
-The olfactory bulb interprets the scent, then sends a signal to other areas of the brain, including the limbic system.
+The olfactory bulb interprets the scent, then sends a signal to other brain areas, including the limbic system.

-The 5 Best Essential Oils for Depression
+What are the Best Essential Oils for Depression

 This study also shows the physiological effect bergamot offers, with participants showing lower heart rate and blood pressure.
-Interestingly enough, bergamot oil is also what gives Earl Grey tea its characteristic aroma!
+Interestingly enough, bergamot oil also gives Earl Grey tea its characteristic aroma!
 For most people, it doesn’t get more comforting than that.

-Findings indicate that lavender essential oil activates certain neurons in the hypothalamus, which may contribute to its antidepressant properties.
-While more human studies need to be done, there is also plenty of anecdotal evidence that the sweet, herbaceous scent of lavender can help reduce feelings of stress, anxiety, and depression.
+Findings indicate that lavender essential oil activates specific neurons in the hypothalamus, which may contribute to its antidepressant properties.
+While more human studies need to be done, there is also plenty of anecdotal evidence that the sweet, herbaceous scent can help reduce feelings of stress, anxiety, and depression.

-One of the common factors in both depression and anxiety is an increase in cortisol (the stress hormone) and a decrease in serotonin (the feel-good hormone).
-Clary sage may be able to reduce cortisol, increasing feelings of wellbeing.
+One of the common factors in depression and anxiety is an increase in cortisol (the stress hormone) and a decrease in serotonin (the feel-good hormone).
+Clary sage may be able to reduce cortisol, increasing feelings of well-being.
 This makes it one of the best essential oils for depression and anxiety.

 Jasmine is famous for its spicy, floral aroma.
 It is a favorite of many perfumes and cosmetic manufacturers and is in many famous fragrances.
 However, jasmine oil is also one of the best essential oils for anxiety and depression.